Book your flight to Nashville with Icelandair from EUR 1,263*

 Welcome to Nashville!
 Renowned as ‘Music City’, this upbeat southern gem is a magnet for musicians and music lovers from around the world.

-Before you explore Nashville’s musical highs, how about comparing them with Reykjavík's offerings?
+Before you explore Nashville’s musical highlights, how about comparing them with Reykjavík's offerings?
 When you book flights to Nashville with Icelandair you have the opportunity to add a stopover in Iceland at no additional airfare.

 Attractions in Nashville